apache/mesos/docs/mesos-markdown-style-guide.md

 This guide introduces a consistent documentation style to be used across the entire non-code documentation.
 User guides and non-code technical documentation are stored in markdown files in the `docs/` folder.
 These files get rendered for the [online documentation](http://mesos.apache.org/documentation/latest/).

-**Note:** As of right now this is work in progress and the existing documentation might not yet comply to this style.
+**NOTE:** As of right now this is work in progress and the existing documentation might not yet comply to this style.

 ## What to document?